vladbatushkov/gateway/src/rest-service/readme.md

 ENTRYPOINT ["dotnet", "TagsApi.dll"]
 ```

-- Create `docker-compose.yml` file inside a `/workspace` folder.
-(One level up to the project root folder).
+- Create `docker-compose.yml` file in a root of the repository.

-> Note: Used to assemble all services.
+> Note: It will be used to assemble all services.

 ```yml
 version: "3.6"